Port of Southampton - Hydrography Team

 A Brief Description

 The Port of Southampton maintains a permanent hydrographic survey capability.
-The Hydrography Team is part of the marine department, based in the Vessel Traffic Services (VTS) centre, at 37 Berth (Dock Head) in the Eastern Docks.
+The Hydrography Team is part of the marine department, based in Ocean Gate, Atlantic Way in the Eastern Docks.
 The marine department is headed by the Harbour Master.

-The primary function of the Port Hydrographer and his team is to
+The primary function of the Port Hydrographer and their team is to

 This is achieved by regular hydrographic survey, the results of which are published locally in the form of charts and plans.
 These are used by the VTS officers and Pilots to assist in bringing vessels safely into the Port.
 In addition, all the survey information is sent to the United Kingdom Hydrographic Office, where it is used in the compilation of British Admiralty Charts.
 Thus the surveys produced by the Port of Southampton are available anyone who posses an up to date Admiralty Chart covering the Port of Southampton.
 In addition, some information of a particularly urgent or temporary nature, may be disseminated by means of local and / or Admiralty notices to mariners.